vcl/vcl/modules/nag/README.md

 The z-index is the highest of all VCL components to make sure it is shown even above a layer.

-It can easily made modal by using `vclLayoutFullBleed`.
+It can easily made modal by using `layout-full-bleed`.

-For positioning it uses helpers such as `vclLayoutFixedBottom` from the flex-layout module.
+For positioning it uses helpers such as `layout-fixed-bottom` from the flex-layout module.

 ## Usage